richardklose/mac-o-dos/README.md

   -a, --app            (Required) Path to the directory with the files of the DOS applications.
   -d, --dosbox-version (Optional) Version of Dosbox-X that should be used.
 (0.83.10 and later) --arm                (Optional) Use the ARM version of Dosbox-X for Apple Silicon Macs.
+  -i, --icon           (Optional) Add an icon to your macOS app.
 ```

 mac-o-dos will perform the following operations automatically: